r3c4ll/docker-tests/README.md

     sudo ./svc.sh install
     sudo ./svc.sh start

-Use this YAML in your workflow file for each job:
+Then use this on the YAML of your workflow file for each job:

     runs-on: [self-hosted, linux, X64, docker]